 In Nineteen Eighty Four, Orwell describes a form of language modification that he calls Newspeak.
 Newspeak involves a process of methodically restricting the language.
 The regime periodically issued revised editions of the Newspeak Dictionary.
 The number of words was progressively decreased; as Orwell states in an Appendix to Nineteen Eighty Four, “The special function of certain Newspeak words … was not so much to express meanings as to destroy them.”
 Thus, Orwell points out that in 1984, “words such as honor, justice, morality, internationalism, democracy, science and religion had simply ceased to exist.”
 Orwell claims that, by purging the language of words that describe positive attributes of democratic societies, the populace will eventually cease to understand or utilize these concepts.
 A specific example is that the latest edition of Newspeak had no word for “science,” and as a result the empirical methods of thought that form the basis for science have largely ceased to exist.
 The only exception for this is that the search for new weapons remains in the current government.

 An example of the power of words is sexuality in Orwell’s state.
-The only legitimate purpose of sexual intercourse is to produce more citizens; sexual pleasure, particularly on the part of the woman, is forbidden, and this situation is described by the Newspeak term goodsex.
+The only legitimate purpose of sexual intercourse is to produce more citizens, which is described by the Newspeak term goodsex. ; Sexual pleasure, particularly on the part of the woman, is forbidden.
 All other forms of sexual conduct – including “fornication, adultery, homosexuality and other perversions, and in addition, normal intercourse practiced for its own sake” – were strictly forbidden; all of these situations were covered by the single Newspeak word sexcrime.

 It had become evident to Winston Smith that the government was deceiving the people – part of this realization arose from his work in the Ministry of Truth, where he was engaged in re-writing history and falsifying the past.
 Smith begins to keep a private journal of his thoughts, another highly forbidden activity.
 Here, he notes various ways in which the public is being deceived.
 He also notices when the government suddenly changes its position from war with the enemy Eurasia to war with (the previous ally) Eastasia.